20 Minutes After You Quit Smoking

 Nicotine is one of the more highly addictive substances in cigarettes.
 Combined with tobacco, the senses may become dull which affects the senses of smell and taste.
 Within two days of cessation, nicotine is eliminated from the body and senses begin to heighten.

-Physical activity is much harder for a smoker due to how it affects the lungs and oxygenation of the blood.
+Physical activity is much harder for a smoker due to how it affects the lungs and the oxygenation of the blood.
 Smoking impacts blood circulation which can cause permanent damage to overall health.
 Within a few weeks of quitting, a person may do a few miles on the treadmill or go up a flight of stairs with more ease than before.
 It will take some time before more optimal functioning takes place.

 The body is wonderful at repairing itself when given the opportunity.
 Damage to organs, including the lungs, occurs with smoking.
 Approximately three to nine months after the last cigarette, the smoker’s cough may be gone and breathing will become much easier.
 The damage, however, may be more or less permanent depending on the length of time a person smoked and with what frequency.